camunda/camunda-docs/docs/components/console/manage-organization/update-billing-reservations.md

 ### Edit reservations (Professional Plan only)

 Use the **Edit** button to change the number of reserved clusters.
 The number of reserved clusters cannot exceed the maximum limit and cannot go below what is currently in use.

+### Edit development cluster reservations (Professional Plan only)

+In order to be able to use a **Development Cluster**, reservations must be available, as with hardware packages.
+To update reservations, scroll to the Development Cluster section and use the **Edit** button to increase or decrease the reservations.
+The number of reserved development clusters cannot exceed the maximum limit and cannot go below what is currently in use.

+As soon as a reservation has been made, a development cluster can be set up via the [create cluster dialog](../manage-clusters/create-cluster-include.md).